 Grapefruit juice is a great orange juice substitute for cocktails and other drinks.
 It has a tart and tangy flavor that will add depth to your recipe.
 It can also be used in marinades and vinaigrettes.
 The acidity will help tenderize the meat.

-Orange liqueur is a great orange juice substitute for cocktails and other drinks.
+Orange liqueur is a great orange juice substitute for cocktails and other drinks, like our Cranberry Christmas Cocktail.
 It has a sweet and tangy flavor that will add depth to your recipe.

 It can also be used in baking to give a boost of flavor.
 A little goes a long way so start with just a few teaspoons and increase as needed.